hpe-storage/scod/docs/csi_driver/index.md

 * Always check with the Kubernetes vendor distribution which CSI features are available for use and supported by the vendor.
 * The only `accessModes` supported at this time is `RWO` which means only one `Pod` may have access to one `PVC` and one `PV`.
 * The CSI driver does not support iSCSI CHAP.
 CHAP must be enabled manually on the worker nodes before deploying the CSI driver on the cluster.
-This also need to be applied to new worker nodes before they join the cluster.
+This also needs to be applied to new worker nodes before they join the cluster.

 ## Kubernetes feature gates

 Different features mature at different rates.
 Refer to the [official table](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) of feature gates in the Kubernetes docs.

-The following guidelines applies to what feature gates got introduced as alphas for the corresponding version of Kubernetes.
+The following guidelines appliy to which feature gates got introduced as alphas for the corresponding version of Kubernetes.
 For example, `ExpandCSIVolumes` got introduced in 1.14 but is still an alpha in 1.15, hence you need to enable that feature gate in 1.15 as well if you want to use it.

 ### Kubernetes 1.13